 See the problem?

 When you finally look up from that teacher’s manual you may be surprised to discover a few things.

 Your kids could follow your example and just move through their homeschool assignments without the excitement they once had (after all, they’re just following your example).

 If you really took the time to consider them, you may even discover that your kids don’t need to do every worksheet and assignment that is included in the program.
 Even if the teacher’s manual requires it.

 Shocking, I know!

 If your kids understand a concept – why would you want them to continue doing the same thing over and over just because the teacher’s manual suggests it?

 Yes, you want your kids to review so the concept is reinforced, but that doesn’t mean you need to do every worksheet and every problem.
 I’m looking at you grammar book…

 Teacher’s Manuals can actually sabotage your homeschool if you aren’t intentional about using them.
-Read this post for more ways a teacher’s manual can sabotage your homeschool.

 Now that you know why the teacher’s manual shouldn’t be your master, how should you be using that book?